MicrosoftDocs/dynamics365smb-docs/business-central/across-working-with-teams.md

 ms.author: jswymer
 ---

-# Using Microsoft Teams with Business Central
+# Working with Business Central Data in Microsoft Teams

 [!INCLUDE [prodshort](includes/2020rw_online_only.md)]

-[Microsoft Teams](https://www.microsoft.com/en-us/microsoft-365/microsoft-teams) is a Microsoft 365 product that lets you meet, chat, call, and collaborate with people you work with. [!INCLUDE [prodshort](includes/prodshort.md)] offers an app that connects Microsoft Teams to your business data in [!INCLUDE [prodshort](includes/prodshort.md)], so you can quickly share details across team members and respond faster to inquiries.
+[!INCLUDE [prodshort](includes/prodshort.md)] offers an app that connects Microsoft Teams to your business data in [!INCLUDE [prodshort](includes/prodshort.md)], so you can quickly share details across team members and respond faster to inquiries.
+In this article, you'll learn who to use the app to share [!INCLUDE [prodshort](includes/prodshort.md)] data with coworkers in a Teams conversation.

 ## Overview